Sail Away (musical): Synopsis

-The setting for the show is aboard the British luxury cruise ship Coronia, bound for the Mediterranean in 1961.
+The show is set aboard the British luxury cruise ship Coronia bound for the Mediterranean in 1961.
 The plot involves a romantic love affair aboard a cruise ship, with all the classic wit and charm of Broadway's golden era.
-Recent divorcée Mimi Paragon is stuck serving tourists as one of the ship's hostesses when she is drawn to the much younger and strikingly handsome Johnny Van Mier.
-Complicating their relationship are several eccentric and hilarious cruise ship characters – from the cynical and quirky Sweeneys; to Johnny's dominating and diva-like mother, Mrs. Van Mier; to the wacky novelist Spencer Bollard and her wide-eyed niece, Nancy.
+Recent divorcée Mimi Paragon is stuck serving tourists as a hostess when she is drawn to the much younger and strikingly handsome Johnny Van Mier.
+Complicating their relationship are several eccentric characters, from the cynical and quirky Sweeneys to Johnny's dominating and diva-like mother, Mrs. Van Mier; to the wacky novelist Spencer Bollard and her wide-eyed niece, Nancy.